-➤ Page 2: "For Sunrise services - Registries must recognize all text marks: [...] iii) that are protected by a statute or Treaty currently in effect on or before 26 June 2008".

-I would like to ask ICANN to clarify to which marks 'protected by Treaty' it refers.
-The only Treaty that I can think of in relation to the protection of marks is the 1981 Nairobi Treaty on the Protection of the Olympic Symbol.
-This Treaty, however, does not seek to protect the name 'Olympic' per se rather the whole icon of the Olympic mark along with its symbol and its association with games. ("Any State party to this Treaty shall be obliged, subject to Articles 2 and 3, to refuse or to invalidate the registration as a mark and to prohibit by appropriate measures the use, as a mark or other sign, for commercial purposes, of any sign consisting of or containing the Olympic symbol, as defined in the Charter of the International Olympic Committee, except with the authorization of the International Olympic Committee.
+- Page 2: "For Sunrise services Registries must recognize all text marks: [...] iii) that are protected by a statute or Treaty currently in effect on or before 26 June 2008".
+We would like to ask ICANN to clarify to which marks 'protected by Treaty' it refers.
+The only Treaty that we can think of in relation to the protection of marks is the 1981 Nairobi Treaty on the Protection of the Olympic Symbol.
+This Treaty, however, does not seek to protect the name 'Olympic' per se rather the whole icon of the Olympic mark along with its symbol and its association with games. ("Any State party to this Treaty shall be obliged, subject to Articles 2 and 3, to refuse or to invalidate the registration as a mark and to prohibit by appropriate measures the use, as a mark or other sign, for commercial purposes, of any sign consisting of or containing the Olympic symbol, as defined in the Charter of the International Olympic Committee, except authorization of the International Olympic Committee.
 The said definition and the graphic representation of the said symbol are reproduced in the Annex."
-Article 1 of the Treaty).
-I would like to state that the term of Olympic, by itself and without any association to the Games, is a word associated with the tradition and culture of Greece and this should be taken into consideration when seeking to protect it beyond its original scope. (http://www.komaitis.org/1/post/2010/06/olympic-a-greek-word-the-mistake-the-international-olympic-committee-makes.html)

-➤ Page 3: "As set forth more fully below, there had been some suggestions that the role of the Clearinghouse be expanded beyond trademarks rights and the data that can be submitted be expanded beyond trademarks and service marks.
+Article 1 of the Treaty) - Page 3: "As set forth more fully below, there had been some suggestions that the role of the Clearinghouse be expanded beyond trademarks rights and the data that can be submitted be expanded beyond trademarks and service marks.
 As described below, there is no prohibition against the Trademark Clearinghouse Service Provider providing ancillary services, as long as those services and any data used for those services are kept separate from the Clearinghouse database".
 This is contrary to what the STI recommended; although it was accepted that the TMC provider may provide ancillary services, the STI envisioned and made clear that such services should be directly related only to trademarks (common law marks, etc).
-It was decided that all other intellectual property rights fall outside the scope of the Clearinghouse and therefore should not be included. ("As set forth more fully below, although there has been some suggestion that the role of the Clearinghouse be expanded beyond trademark rights and that the data which can be submitted be expanded beyond trademarks and service marks, after careful consideration, these suggestions are not part of this proposal largely because they are at odds with the core purpose of the Clearinghouse, which is to facilitate cost effective and efficient data validation, maintenance and transmission, STI RECOMMENDATION, pp.4-5).
-I would like to recommend therefore the removal of this section.

-➤ Page 5: "Registrations that include top level extensions such as "icann.org" as part of the trademark or service mark will not be permitted in the Clearinghouse regardless of whether a trademark registration has issued or it has been otherwise validated or protected as a trademark (e.g., if a trademark existed for icann.org, icann.org would not be permitted in the Clearinghouse)".
+It was decided that all other intellectual property rights fall outside the scope of the Clearinghouse and therefore should not be included. ("As set forth more fully below, although there has been some suggestion that the role of the Clearinghouse be expanded beyond trademark rights and that the data which can be submitted be expanded beyond trademarks and service marks, after careful consideration, these suggestions are not part of this proposal largely because they are at odds with the core purpose of the Clearinghouse, which is to facilitate cost effective and efficient data validation. maintenance and transmission.
+RECOMMENDATION, pp.4-5). - Page 5: "Registrations that include top level extensions such as "icann.org" as part of the trademark or service mark will not be permitted in the Clearinghouse regardless of whether a trademark registration has issued or it has been otherwise validated or protected as a trademark (e.g., if a trademark existed for icann.org, icann.org would not be permitted in the

+Clearinghouse)".
 This provision appears to be discriminating against valid trademark registrations and fails to take into account contemporary business trends.
 Many businesses, especially SMEs, are established and they operate solely online.
 Such businesses hold valid trademark registrations and national Trademarks Offices (including those of the US and the UK) have acknowledged and have produced guidelines for such trademarks.
-I do not see the rationale behind such an exclusion and I would request ICANN to provide the community with some clarification on why such trademarks cannot be included in the TMC.
+We do not see the rationale behind such an exclusion and we request ICANN to provide the community with some clarification on why such trademarks cannot be included in the TMC.